devarogundade/Buidl/README.md

 # Buidl - SocialFi for Creators and Learners
 ## _A Moralis X Google Cloud Hackathon Project_

-Building a Borderless, Permissionless and Decentralized Social-Fi for Creators and Learners.
+Buidl is a Social-Fi community for content creators (e.g instructors, youtubers, DIY makers, etc) basically anyone that shares their skills with other people online either for free or at a particular cost.

+Today, there are various existing Web2 solutions for this particular aspect, but we are taking it further leveraging on the blockchain technology to provide a more secured, learning incentives and ownership to the community.

 - Incentives for learning
-- Seamless payments and refunds using DEFI/Staking protocol
+- Seamless payments and Guarantee refunds system using DEFI/Staking protocol
-- Get an on-chain certificate
+- On-chain certificate (ERC4973)
 - IPFS ond On-chain encryption for premium contents

 ## Hackathon Track